 The Eastern European market potential for coffee

-Direct coffee imports from Eastern European countries remain relatively low, but the region’s overall coffee import volumes are on the rise.
+Direct coffee imports from Eastern European countries (which for the purposes of this study include Bulgaria, Croatia, Czech Republic, Hungary, Poland, Romania, Slovakia and Slovenia, but not the Baltic states and Ukraine) remain relatively low, but the region’s overall coffee import volumes are on the rise.
 Rising incomes and growing interest in high-quality coffees also bring interesting opportunities to the Eastern European coffee market.
-Specialised small coffee roasters are rapidly rising, especially in Poland, Czech Republic, Hungary and Romania, in a market that is still dominated by multinationals and mainstream brands.
+Specialised small coffee roasters are rapidly rising, especially in Poland, the Czech Republic and Romania, in a market that is still dominated by multinationals and mainstream brands.

 Approximately 124 coffee species exist in the wild, of which only a few are commercially relevant.
 The two most important species on the market are: